schulle4u/yellow-extensions-schulle4u/radioboss/README.md

 `links` = Show a list of streaming links.
 `page` = Displays a link to the auto-generated stream page of RadioBoss Cloud.

-*Note*: RadioBoss Cloud is still under development, therefore things may change also in this plugin.
+*Note*: RadioBoss Cloud is still under development, therefore things may change also in this extension.
 Some of the widgets are not compatible with all browsers, and most likely never will be.
 Especially IE is known to have issues with the involved JS.
 Currently some widgets may not work if used twice for different streams on the same page.

-## How to configure the RadioBoss plugin
+## How to configure the RadioBoss extension

-The following settings must be configured in file `system/config/config.ini`:
+The following settings must be configured in file `system/settings/system.ini`:

 `RadiobossServer` = The hostname of used cloud instance without leading `https://` (example: `c2.radioboss.fm`).
 `RadiobossPort` = Streaming port (example: `8010`).